raphxcha/me/week1/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.
 Learnt how to use visual studio code for the first time!
-However, installing instructuions were not clear for me until extra help from peers were provided.
-However I'd prefer more help in regards to using and exploring visual studio code.
+How ever, installing instructions were not clear for me until I got extra help from peers.
+How ever I'd prefer more help in regards to using and exploring visual studio code.